xvanov/socratica/docs/epics.md

 **Goal:** Speech-to-text input and text-to-speech output for hands-free learning.
 **Value:** Accessibility and convenience for different learning preferences.

-#### Story 8.1: Voice Input & Natural Language Processing
+#### Story 8.1: Complete Voice Interface System

 As a student,
-I want to speak my responses and math expressions naturally instead of typing, So that I can interact hands-free and more naturally without learning special syntax.
+I want to interact with the AI tutor using voice input and output, with customizable settings, So that I can learn hands-free and more naturally without learning special syntax, and control the app through voice commands.

 **Acceptance Criteria:**

+**Voice Input & Natural Language Processing:**
 1. Microphone button available in chat interface
 2. Browser speech recognition API integrated
 3. Speech converted to text accurately